AirDrop Not Working? Here Are the Alternatives That Actually Work

 This guide covers what's actually going wrong when AirDrop fails, the fixes worth trying, and the alternatives that solve the underlying problem when AirDrop isn't an option.

-AirDrop uses Bluetooth for device discovery and WiFi Direct for the actual file transfer.
+AirDrop uses Bluetooth (Bluetooth 5.0 on newer devices) for device discovery and WiFi Direct for the actual file transfer.
 This means it requires both Bluetooth and WiFi to be active — not connected to a network, but with the WiFi radio on.
-Turn off WiFi entirely and AirDrop stops working even though you might not expect WiFi to be involved in what feels like a direct device-to-device transfer.
+Turn off WiFi entirely and AirDrop stops working even though you might not expect WiFi to be involved in what feels like a secure browser-to-browser transfer.

 The visibility setting is the most common culprit.
 AirDrop has three modes: Receiving Off, Contacts Only, and Everyone.
 "Contacts Only" sounds reasonable but fails more often than people realise — it requires the sending device to have the recipient in their contacts with a matching Apple ID email or phone number.
 If those details don't match exactly, AirDrop won't show the device at all.
 You'll see nothing in the AirDrop panel and assume the technology is broken when it's actually a contacts matching failure.